jewelsofthought/neshama/site/posts/story/mekubalim.md

 ## Merkava

-“The war has been waging between the believers and the non-believers for many years now.
-It was when they discovered the true purpose of the Merkava that everything changed.”
+"The war has been waging between the believers and the non-believers for many years now.
+It was when they discovered the true purpose of the Merkava that everything changed."

 We had gathered again.